JesperLundberg/projektgunnar.nvim/README.md

 - [x] Add project to project functionality
 - [x] Use some kind of picker to choose in the list of projects (telescope? mini.pick?)
 - [x] Make sure directory.packages.config works, also make sure it works without that file
+- [x] Add symbols for success/failed command
 - [ ] Add project to solution functionality
-- [ ] Make sure errors are handled gracefully

 #### Credits

 [Issafalcon](https://github.com/Issafalcon/) - for being patient with questions and giving me clues on what to look into.

-ChatGPT - for helping me with understand the coroute.